Provide INput

 The District is committed to transparency with the community.
 All project spending would be publicly disclosed, and project updates would be presented at District Board meetings, community information meetings, and on the District's website.

-The dates, times, and locations of upcoming public information meetings will be posted here, on the District’s website.
 If you would like to discuss the potential funding proposal, you can also email us or call us (847) 835-7530.
 We are happy to make a presentation about the proposed improvements to any interested local organizations.